DB-S3/Documentation/Research/XSS.md

 ## Conclusion

-To prevent cross site scripting in my application the best course of action is to sanitise input and sanitise the user created elements coming from the backend on the front-end and sanitise all user input coming in on the backend.
-Furthermore using a tool to scan for vulnerabilities like acunetix with decrease the risk of leaving a gap in the code for an attacker.
+To prevent the cross site scripting in the application measures need to be taken on the front-end and the back-end to ensure safety.

+Front-end: To prevent it on the front-end the most important countermeasure is sanitizing the input from the user and filter out dangerous inputs, uninstall the unused packages and scan with a tool like acunetix to find vunerabilities in the application more easily.
+And finally add a content security policy so only the react script can be ran in the browser.

+Back-end: To prevent cross site scripting on the back-end all user input needs to be sanitised for safety.

+These measures will greatly decrease the risk of cross site scripting.

 ## References